MCP Connector Authentication

 • Tenant scope: authenticate once, everyone benefits

-• Mentor scope: authenticate once per mentor, shared across users
+• Agent scope: authenticate once per agent, shared across users

 • User scope: every user authenticates individually (most secure)

-• Connectors can be scoped to a single mentor or all mentors in the tenant
+• Connectors can be scoped to a single agent or all agents in the tenant

 • Use the toggle to quickly enable/disable connectors without removing them